Answers to your Questions & Helpful Checklists

 Can a cat give me COVID-19?

 There is nothing to indicate that cats can infect humans with COVID-19.
-The Centers for Disease Control and Prevention (CDC) reports, “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
-Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.”
+The Centers for Disease Control and Prevention (CDC) reports, “at this time, there is no evidence that animals play a significant role in spreading SARS-CoV-2, the virus that causes COVID-19, to people.”

 Echoing this, the World Organization for Animal Health (OIE) states: